A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Methodology

-In this section, we show the derivations of computing $\pmb{Q}$ step by step.
-To maintain the properties of \(SO(3)\) generated by estimated rigid transformations, we employ spherical linear interpolation instead of simple linear addition.
-Such interpolation enables smooth and consistent interpolation between rotations by following the shortest path, or geodesic, on the unit sphere.
-Our approach ensures that the interpolated rotation remains within the \(SO(3)\) manifold, preserving the orthogonality and unit length essential for valid rotations.
-We avoid the pitfalls of directly adding rotation matrices or quaternions, thereby ensuring that the combined rotation is both mathematically correct and physically meaningful.
-This preservation of the rotational manifold's integrity is crucial in applications such as computer graphics, robotics, and medical imaging, where accurate and reliable rotational transformations are required~\cite{zhong2024slerpface,jang2024spherical,li2022quatse}.
+In this section, we provide a step-by-step derivation for computing $\pmb{Q}$.
+To leverage the complementary strengths of multiple modalities, we propose a hybrid image-plus-shape fusion framework.
+Within this framework, rotations are estimated independently from distinct modalities; however, to achieve a unified transformation, these estimates must be integrated effectively.
+Unlike traditional methods that rely on simple linear addition, which can lead to non-orthogonal results, we employ Spherical Linear Interpolation (SLERP) to fuse the rotations~\cite{jafari2014spherical}.
+This approach ensures that the resulting transformation $\pmb{Q}$ strictly maintains the properties of the $SO(3)$ manifold.
+By following the shortest path, or geodesic, on the unit sphere, SLERP enables smooth and consistent interpolation between disparate rotational estimates while preserving the essential orthogonality and unit length of the transformations.
+By avoiding the pitfalls of directly averaging rotation matrices or quaternions, our method ensures that the combined rotation remains both mathematically rigorous and physically meaningful.
+This preservation of the rotational manifold's integrity is crucial for cross-modality generalization in medical imaging, where reliable motion correction is required across diverse datasets without retraining~\cite{zhong2024slerpface,jang2024spherical,li2022quatse}.

 We derive $\pmb{Q}$ by computing two rigid transformation matrices,